AdobeDocs/experience-manager-screens.en/help/using/wireframes.md

 ---
 title: Wireframes
-seo-title: Wireframes for AEM Screens
-description: The page describes Wireframes for an AEM Screens project
+description: Learn about using Wireframes for an AEM Screens project.
-seo-description: The page describes Wireframes for an AEM Screens project
 exl-id: 7aa16e3b-9ab6-4687-b897-8b1be4c2825d
 ---
 # Wireframes {#wireframes}